Major League Baseball Player of the Month Award

 In Major League Baseball (MLB), the Player of the Month Award is given monthly during the regular season to two outstanding players, one each in the National League (NL) and American League (AL).
 The NL first awarded the honor during the 1958 season, when league president Warren Giles conducted a poll of media members covering the then-eight NL teams and awarded winners an engraved desk set.
 The AL did not issue its own award until 1974.
 The NL created a Pitcher of the Month Award in 1975 and the AL did likewise in 1979.
 Pitchers have not been eligible for the Player of the Month Award since then.

 Awards by month

 Players listed with multiple occurrences are denoted in parentheses:

-The most Player of the Month awards won by a single player has been 13 by Barry Bonds.
-He is followed by Alex Rodriguez (10), Frank Thomas (8), Albert Pujols (7) and Albert Belle (7).
+The most Player of the Month awards won by a single player have been 13 by Barry Bonds.
+He is followed by Aaron Judge (12), Alex Rodriguez (10), Frank Thomas (8), Albert Pujols (7), and Albert Belle (7).